French Wars of Religion: "Third" war (1568–1570)

-St. Bartholomew's Day Massacre and The Fourth War (1572–1573)
+St. Bartholomew's Day massacre and "fourth" war (1572–1573)

 With the kingdom once more at peace, the crown began seeking a policy of reconciliation to bring the fractured polity back together.
-One key part of this was to be a marriage between Navarre the son of Jeanne d'Albret and Antoine of Navarre, and Margaret of Valois the king's sister.
+One key part of this was to be a marriage between Navarre, the son of Jeanne d'Albret and Antoine of Navarre, and Margaret of Valois, the king's sister.
 Albret was hesitant, worried it might lead to the abjuration of her son, and it took until March 1572 for the contract to be signed.

 Coligny, who had a price on his head during the third civil war, was restored to favour through the peace, and received lavishly at court in August 1571.
 He firmly believed that France should invade the Spanish Netherlands to unify the Catholics and Huguenots behind the king.
 Charles, however, was unwilling to provide more than covert support to this project, not wanting open war with Spain.
 The council was unanimous in rejecting Coligny's policy and he left court, not finding it welcoming.

-In August the wedding was at last held, and all the most powerful Huguenot aristocracy had entered Paris for the occasion.
+In August, the wedding was finally held, and all the most powerful Huguenot aristocracy had entered Paris for the occasion.
 A few days after the wedding, Coligny was shot on his way home from council.
 The outraged Huguenot nobility demanded justice which the king promised to provide.
-Catherine, Guise, Anjou, Alba were all variously suspected, though the Huguenot nobility directed their anger primarily at Guise, threatening to kill him in front of the king.
+Catherine, Guise, Anjou, and Alba were all variously suspected, though the Huguenot nobility directed their anger primarily at Guise, threatening to kill him in front of the king.